MatteRatto/recipe-app/README.md

 A modern, interactive recipe search and discovery application built with React.
 This application allows users to find and explore recipes based on various criteria.

+## Live Demo

+Check out the live version of this app at: [Recipe App on Netlify](https://imaginative-donut-467db0.netlify.app/)

 ## Key Features

 - **Recipe Search**: Find recipes using keywords, ingredients, or meal types